Agrippina the Younger: Marriage to Claudius

-After Messalina was executed in 48 for conspiring with Gaius Silius to overthrow her husband, Claudius considered marrying for the fourth time.
-Around this time, Agrippina became the mistress to one of Claudius' advisers, the Greek freedman, Marcus Antonius Pallas.
-At that time Claudius' advisers were discussing which noblewoman Claudius should marry.
-Claudius had a reputation that he was easily persuaded.
-In more recent times, it has been suggested that the Senate may have pushed for the marriage between Agrippina and Claudius to end the feud between the Julian and Claudian branches.
-This feud dated back to Agrippina's mother's actions against Tiberius after the death of Germanicus, actions which Tiberius had gladly punished.
+Messalina was executed in AD 48 for conspiring with Gaius Silius to overthrow her husband.
+Around this time, Agrippina became the mistress to one of Claudius' advisers, the Greek freedman Marcus Antonius Pallas.
+After ending his marriage, Claudius considered remarrying for the fourth time and his advisers began discussing which noblewoman he should marry.
+Claudius had a reputation for being easily persuaded; but it has been suggested that the Senate may have pushed for the marriage between Agrippina and Claudius to end the feud between the Julian and Claudian branches.
+This feud dated back to Agrippina's mother's actions against Tiberius after the death of Germanicus.
+Another reason was to bring in Agrippina's son, Lucius Domitius Ahenobarbus, as a candidate for the succession.
+His prestige as the descendent of Augustus and Germanicus would have helped the survival of Claudius' regime.

-Claudius made references to her in his speeches: "my daughter and foster child, born and bred, in my lap, so to speak".
+Claudius was said to have made references to her in his speeches: "my daughter and foster child, born and bred, in my lap, so to speak".
 When Claudius decided to marry her, he persuaded a group of senators that the marriage should be arranged in the public interest.
 In Roman society, an uncle (Claudius) marrying his niece (Agrippina) was considered incestuous and immoral.

-Agrippina and Claudius married on New Year's Day, 49.
-This marriage caused widespread disapproval.
-This may have been a part of Agrippina's plan to make her son Lucius the new emperor.
-Her marriage to Claudius was not based on love, but on power.
-She quickly eliminated her rival Lollia Paulina.
-Shortly after marrying Claudius, Agrippina persuaded the emperor to charge Paulina with black magic.
+Agrippina and Claudius married on New Year's Day in AD 49 and the marriage was met with widespread disapproval.
+Agrippina's marriage to Claudius was not based on love, but power – possibly being a part of her plan to make her son Lucius the new emperor.
+Shortly after marrying Claudius, Agrippina eliminated her rival Lollia Paulina by persuading Claudius to charge Paulina with allegations of black magic use.
 Claudius stipulated that Paulina did not receive a hearing and her property was confiscated.
 She left Italy, but Agrippina was unsatisfied.
-Allegedly on Agrippina's orders, Paulina committed suicide.
+Allegedly on Agrippina's orders, a tribune forced Lollia Paulina to commit suicide.

 In the months leading up to her marriage to Claudius, Agrippina's maternal second cousin, the praetor Lucius Junius Silanus Torquatus, was betrothed to Claudius' daughter Claudia Octavia.
-This betrothal was broken off in 48, when Agrippina, scheming with the consul Lucius Vitellius the Elder, the father of the future emperor Aulus Vitellius, falsely accused Silanus of incest with his sister Junia Calvina.
+This betrothal was broken off in AD 48, when Agrippina, scheming with the consul Lucius Vitellius the Elder, the father of the future emperor Aulus Vitellius, falsely accused Silanus of incest with his sister Junia Calvina.
 Agrippina did this hoping to secure a marriage between Octavia and her son.
 Consequently, Claudius broke off the engagement and forced Silanus to resign from public office.

-Silanus committed suicide on the day that Agrippina married her uncle, and Calvina was exiled from Italy in early 49.
+Silanus committed suicide on the day that Agrippina married her uncle, and Calvina was exiled from Italy in early AD 49.
 Calvina was called back from exile after the death of Agrippina.
-Towards the end of 54, Agrippina would order the murder of Silanus' eldest brother Marcus Junius Silanus Torquatus without Nero's knowledge, so that he would not seek revenge against her over his brother's death.
+Towards the end of AD 54, Agrippina would order the murder of Silanus' eldest brother Marcus Junius Silanus Torquatus without Nero's knowledge, so that he would not seek revenge against her over his brother's death.